|

 static abstract void SetContinuationState(T task, Continuation value);

-static abstract bool SetCompleted(T task, Continuation continuation);
+static abstract bool SetCompleted(T task);

 static abstract void PostToSyncContext(T task, SynchronizationContext syncCtx);